The Gospel of

 13And he goes up into the mountain, and calls to him those he wanted, and they came to him.
 14And he appointed twelve, that they might be with him, and that he might send them out to preach, 15and to have authority to drive out the demons.

-16And the twelve he appointed are: Simon, to whom he added the name Peter; 17and James the son of Zebedee, and John the brother of James, and to them he added a name: Boanerges, which means Sons of Thunder; 18and Andrew, and Philip, and Bartholomew, and Matthew, and Thomas, and James son of Halphaeus, and Thaddaeus, and Simon from Cana, 19and Judas of Kerioth, the very one who betrayed him.
+16So he appointed the twelve, and to Simon, he added the name Peter; 17and James the son of Zebedee, and John the brother of James, and to them he added a name: Boanerges, which means Sons of Thunder; 18and Andrew, and Philip, and Bartholomew, and Matthew, and Thomas, and James son of Halphaeus, and Thaddaeus, and Simon from Cana, 19and Judas of Kerioth, the very one who betrayed him.

 Jesus Thought to be Out of His Mind

 20And he goes into a house, and once again a crowd gathered, such that they were not even able to eat bread.
 21And when they heard, his relatives set out to go and take custody of him; for they were saying, "He is out of his mind."
 22And the Torah scholars who had come down from Jerusalem said, "He has Baal-zibbul," and, "By the prince of demons he drives out the demons."

 23And calling them to him, he spoke to them in parables: "How can Satan drive out Satan?
 24And if a kingdom is divided against itself, that kingdom cannot stand; 25and if a house is divided against itself, that house will not be able to stand.
 26And if Satan has stood up against himself and was divided, he cannot stand; he has met his end.
 27But in fact, no one can enter the house of a strong man to steal his stuff unless he first ties up the strong man, and then, he may plunder his house.

 28"Truly I tell you, there will be children of humankind being forgiven of all sin, and of all blasphemy, no matter how they blaspheme, 29except that whoever blasphemes the Holy Spirit will have no forgiveness ever, but is guilty of an eternal sin."
 30(He said this because they were saying, "He has an unclean spirit.")